 Heaney also makes use of several poetic techniques in ‘Postscript’ these include alliteration, personification, enjambment, metaphor, anaphora, and repetition.
 The latter, repetition, is the use and reuse of a specific technique, word, tone or phrase within a poem.
 For instance, in the first line, the word “time” appears twice.
 Anaphora is another kind of repetition.
 It is the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 For example, “Their” at the beginning of lines nine and ten.

 Personification is also present in ‘Postscript’.
 It occurs when a poet imbues a non-human creature or object with human characteristics.
-In the ninth and tenth lines Heaney describes the swans though human terms, they are “headstrong-looking”.
+In the ninth and tenth lines, Heaney describes the swans through human terms, they are “headstrong-looking”.

 Another technique Heaney makes use of is alliteration.
 It occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “County Clare” in line one and “roughed and ruffling” in line nine.
 Other examples include “big” and “buffetings” in line fifteen and “white on white” in line nine.